lazyinthegym/coworking-space/README.md

 # Coworking Space Project
-- This is a microservice application that has 2 distinct services: database service, and an analytics application service
+- This is a microservice application that has 2 distinct services: database service, and an analytics application serviceclear
-- Set up CodeBuild project to build the docker image and pushes it to AWS ECR.
-- Create a EKS (K8s) cluster using `eksctl`
-- Connect to the cluster using `kubectl`.
-You will use `kubectl` from now on to interact with the cluster.

 # Project Structure
 - `postgresql-deployment.yaml` & `postgresql-service.yaml`: Kubernetes configuration files for deploying the Postgres database and its service.